jongpie/NebulaLogger/README.md

 | Apex Stack Traces        | Automatically stored in `LogEntry__c.StackTrace__c` when calling methods like `Logger.debug('my message');` | Requires calling `parseStackTrace()` due to Salesforce limitations with managed packages.
 For example:<br />`Nebula.Logger.debug('my message').parseStackTrace(new DmlException().getStackTrace());` |

 ## Getting Started
-After deploying Nebula Logger to your org, it can be used immediately by admins without any additional configuration.
-But you may still want to...
+After deploying Nebula Logger to your org, there are a few additional configuration changes needed...
-* Assign the permission set to users
+* Assign permission set(s) to users
   * `LoggerLogCreator` provides the minimum access needed for users to generate logs via Apex, Flow or Process Builder
   * `LoggerEndUser` provides access to generate logs, as well as read-only access to any log records shared with the user.
   * `LoggerLogViewer` provides view-all access (read-only) to all log records.
+This does **not** provide access to generate logs.
   * `LoggerLogAdmin` provides view-all and modify-all access to all log records.
 * Customize the default settings in `Nebula__LoggerSettings__c`
   * You can customize settings at the org, profile and user levels